artfisica/ICTP-2019/README.md

 # ICTP PWF tour
 **Peru - Ecuador - Colombia - Venezuela - Mexico (2019) workshops in Data Analysis, Computing Sciences and HEP**

-### This is a serie of exercises and tests for workshops under the PWF-ICTP and CEVALE2VE programs
+### This is a series of exercises and tests for workshops under the PWF-ICTP and CEVALE2VE programs

 ## All part of the [opendata.atlas.cern](http://opendata.atlas.cern) project